MAR 530: Ecosystem-Based Fisheries Management

 MAR 580: Advanced Population Modeling for Management of Living Marine Resources

 This course provides instruction, demonstration and exercises in advanced population modeling, as applied to fishery resources.
 A wide range of stock assessment methods will be developed through statistical programming to fit increasingly complex models to fishery data through estimation of parameters and their variance.
-Programming software, including Automatic Differentiation (AD) Model Builder, will be used for class assignments.
+Programming software, including Template Model Builder, will be used for class assignments.
 The course is designed to train students to “have the ability to conduct high-quality scientific research in stock assessment, fishery population dynamics and related fields” (U.S. Dept. Commerce and U.S. Dept. Education 2008 NOAA Tech.
 Mem.
 NMFS-F/SPO-91).
-(Fall semester, co-taught with Steve Cadrin, 2017 syllabus)
+(Fall semester, alternate years with Bayesian Statistics, 2019 syllabus)

 MAR 580: Models for Marine Ecosystem-Based Management